 - Health and wellness (including access to healthcare and insurance)

-The Northwest Project also tracks additional data points that help determine self-sufficiency, including:
+RISE also tracks additional data points that help determine self-sufficiency, including:

 - Mental health access or needs